emilymcdaniel/Final_Project/README.md

 -----

 ## Machine Learning Model
-Since we are using an input (economic features) to predict an output (genre media) and interpretability and accuracy are important, the Machine Learning Model selected is a **Supervised Random Forest Model**.
+Since we are using an input (economic features) to predict an output (genre media) and interpretability and accuracy are important, the Machine Learning Model selected is a **Deep Forest Model**.

 1) The "X" for each model applied was the economic dataframe.
 A model was created looping through each genre, using each as the "y" (dependent variable).
 2) Linear regression (least squares) model attempt: We did not split data into training and test sets, as only 5 factors to apply to the economic conditions.
 Overfitting was not a concern.
 Calculated the r-squared coefficient for the model, plotted the fitted "y" vs. the actual y data